amazon-archives/aws-full-stack-template/extensions/search-api/README.md

 ## Search API Extension

-The Search API Extension enables you to add search functionality on top of your DynamoDB data powered by ElasticSearch and API Gateway.
+The Search API Extension enables you to add search functionality on top of your data in DynamoDB powered by ElasticSearch and API Gateway.
 The extension can be created with a single CloudFormation template!

 This extension takes in a DynamoDB table as a parameter.
 It will spin up an ElasticSearch cluster, stream changes from DynamoDB to ElasticSearch, and create a Search API.
 You can choose an existing API Gateway id to integrate with or have the extension create a new one.